sisong/tinyuz/README.md

 **tinyuz** is a lossless compression algorithm, designed for embedded systems,MCU, NB-IoT, etc.,  with better compression ratios.
-Which is characterized by a very small decompress code(ROM or flash occupancy); The stream decompresser compiled by Mbed Studio is 856 bytes(can define to 758 bytes), and the memory decompresser is 424 bytes(can define to unsafe mode 298 bytes).
+Which is characterized by a very small decompress code(ROM or flash occupancy); The stream decompresser compiled by Mbed Studio is 626 bytes(can define to 468 bytes), and the memory decompresser is 424 bytes(can define to 298 bytes).
 At the same time, the stream decompress memory(RAM occupancy) can also be very small, RAM size = dictionary size(>=1Byte, specified when compress) + cache size(>=2Byte, specified when decompress).
 Tip: The smaller the dictionary, the lower the compression ratio; while the smaller cache only affects the decompress speed.